Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lỗ hổng zero-day nguy hiểm trên Google Chrome, người dùng chú ý - Ảnh 1.

-Global alert and response from Google
+Global alert and Google's response

 Google - Ảnh 2.

-Google's response after the incident
+Google's response after the incident.

-Shortly after the vulnerabilities were discovered, Google released corresponding security updates: versions 137.0.7151.68/.69 for Windows, Linux, and macOS to patch CVE-2025-5419, and versions 136.0.7103.113/.114 to fix CVE-2025-4664.
+Immediately after the vulnerabilities were discovered, Google released corresponding security updates: version 137.0.7151.68/.69 for Windows, Linux, and macOS to patch CVE-2025-5419, and version 136.0.7103.113/.114 to fix CVE-2025-4664.

-How to prevent and protect data
+Ways to prevent and protect data

 Lỗ hổng zero-day nguy hiểm trên Google Chrome, người dùng chú ý - Ảnh 3.